-Homeowners insurance will only cover mold damage if it grew as a result of a covered peril and occurred quickly.
-So a hurricane taking out your roof, which allows rain to come through and create mold throughout your home will likely be covered.
+Homeowners insurance will only cover mold or damage caused by mold if it grew as a result of a covered peril and occurred quickly.
+So a hurricane taking out your roof, allowing rain to come through and assist mold growth throughout your home would likely be covered.

-These mold-related problems are only covered if they’re caused by sudden and accidental issues, which typically result from water damage caused by a burst pipe, improperly working air conditioner or something along those lines.
-However, while a burst pipe that creates mold may be covered by your insurer, mold that comes from an improperly working AC unit may not share the same coverage.
+However, while a burst pipe that creates mold may be covered by your insurer, mold that comes from pipes connected to an improperly working AC unit may not share the same coverage.

-Most mold-related insurance claims are denied because the growth happened over time and wasn’t caught quickly enough.
-Your policy has special guidelines for mold coverage, so it’s best to consult with your agent to figure out exactly what’s covered and what’s not under your policy.
+Most mold-related insurance claims are denied because the growth occurred over time and wasn’t caught quickly enough.
+Your policy has special guidelines for mold coverage, so it’s best to consult with your agent to figure out exactly what is and isn’t covered under your policy.

-Mold coverage within your home insurance policy doesn’t have the same high-dollar limits as other parts of your home insurance policy.
-While repairs and removal from mold damage could set you back many thousands of dollars, it’s common that homeowners insurance policies have a maximum limit of $1,000 to $10,000 for mold remediation — which is used for removal and repairs.
+Mold coverage also doesn’t have the same high-dollar limits as other parts of your policy.
+While repairs and removal from mold damage could set you back thousands of dollars, it’s common that homeowners insurance policies have a maximum limit of $1,000 to $10,000 for mold remediation — which is used for removal and repairs.